akashkataria766/Sky-Core/README.md

 ## 🤖 Personal AI Experience

-Sky Sense is built around a dedicated personal AI experience rather than being presented simply as a generic chatbot.
+Sky Sense is built around a dedicated personal AI experience called **SKY**, rather than being presented simply as a generic chatbot.

-The system is designed to support:
+SKY is designed to support:

 - Contextual conversations
-- Continuity across conversations
+- Conversation continuity
 - Personalized interaction
-- Structured knowledge
+- Approved structured knowledge
 - Practical decision support
 - Learning and understanding

 The AI experience will continue to be refined as development progresses.

+## 👤 Membership & Access

+Sky Sense uses controlled account access and membership states to provide different experiences depending on the user's account status.

+The platform includes:

+- Account approval workflows
+- Standard user access
+- VIP membership experiences
+- VIP access-code activation
+- Membership management
+- Administrative controls

+VIP access is part of the platform's controlled membership system and is not presented as a conventional paid subscription.

 ## 🔐 Security & Privacy

 Security and controlled access are important parts of the platform.

 Sky Sense uses authenticated access and protected application functionality to help ensure that users can only access features appropriate to their account.

+Administrative functionality is separately protected from normal user access.

 Sensitive implementation details, credentials, infrastructure configuration, and internal security mechanisms are intentionally not documented in this public repository.